 One of the key features of our theory in its current form is that modal interpretation ignores the prior probabilities of the prejacent and its alternatives.
-While this insensitivity to priors matches intuitions at multiple empirical junctures, and allows our theory to address puzzles of failure of reasoning (i.e., why do people make fallacious making such a distinction.
+While this insensitivity to priors matches intuitions at multiple empirical junctures, and allows our theory to address puzzles of failure of reasoning (i.e., why do people make fallacious inferences?), it naturally raises a question as to how the theory can explain the puzzle of success (i.e., how can people make classically sound inferences despite all?).